top of page

 Conservation Effort and Protection Status

-The tiger is included in Appendix I of CITES.
-The tiger is protected over most of its range and commercial trade has long been prohibited.
-Hunting is prohibited in Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Lao PDR, Malaysia, Myanmar, Nepal, Russia, Thailand and Vietnam.
-There is no information for North Korea available.
+The tiger is listed in Appendix I of CITES and is legally protected across most of its range, with commercial trade prohibited.
+Hunting is banned in Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Lao PDR, Malaysia, Myanmar, Nepal, Russia, Thailand, and Vietnam, though information for North Korea is unavailable.

 The fact that tigers no longer are present in much of their historical range presents opportunities for range expansion and targeted tiger reintroductions and translocations in the future.
 There now are plans to reintroduce tigers into former range countries including Kazakhstan and Cambodia.